Will A Ring Doorbell Work With A Hotspot?

 - Smartphone hotspots have less range than a typical WiFi router or mini hotspot device.
 Place the phone close to the Ring for best results.

 - 5-10 Devices can typically be on a hotspot before the signal diminishes or drops.
-But it varies based on what the device requires.
+But it

-- Ring doorbells use more data if you’re using video compared to two way talk.
+varies based on what the device requires. - Ring doorbells use more data if you use video than two-way talk.

-- Using your smartphone’s mobile hotspot drains the battery faster than usual.
+- Using your smartphoneโs mobile hotspot drains the battery faster than usual.

 - Most cell providers have a data cap for a mobile hotspot.
-Check with your provider to find out how much data you have and what the penalties are if you go over.
+Check with your provider to

 Dedicated Mobile Hotspot Devices